srikanthkakumanu/cicd-gh/README.md

-# cicd-gh
-CI/CD with GitHub Actions
+### A sample Spring Boot project to practice with GitHub Actions, GitLab and Azure DevOps.